– General Introduction –

 Andras Nemeth, better known as his online moniker “probirs”, is a Hungarian professional poker player.
 His exact age is unknown, but he’s estimated to be in his late 30’s.

 Nemeth is one of the biggest online tournament winners of all time.
 While his results are no longer public on the online poker tournament database PocketFives, that wasn’t always the case.
-The last time the public got to take a glance at his ever impressive scoresheet, in October 2019, it stood at his career MTT winnings stood at $17.7 million – which was the largest ever at the time.
+The last time the public got to take a glance at his ever impressive scoresheet, in October 2019, his career MTT winnings stood at $17.7 million – which was the largest ever at the time.

 But that doesn’t mean he stopped winning.
 He has 2 WCOOP and 3 SCOOP titles.
 In December 2020, he won two High Roller Millions$ events on the same day on Natural8-GGNetwork, for $282K and $24K, respectively.